 Resolvers

 Baeta provides a modular, type-safe approach to defining GraphQL resolvers.
-Let's look at how to implement user resolvers.
+Let's look at how to implement User and Query resolvers.

 Project Structure